 The event will have four conferences or conference categories namely a regulatory conference, a marketing and investment conference, a developer and technology conference, and a tokenomics and cryptocurrency conference.

-The two-day Blockchain Hackathon, which is attracting around 300 blockchain developers who are competing for a €50,000 (c.$57,000) prize by solving some serious challenges in the blockchain and crypto industry, kicked off last night.
+The two-day Blockchain Hackathon, which has attracted around 300 blockchain developers who are competing for a €50,000 (c.$57,000) prize by solving some serious challenges in the blockchain and crypto industry, kicked off last night.
 Each team participating in the hackathon will have 4-8 people (including two developers from whom one should ideally be a smart contract developer; ) and led by a team leader.
 Thirty "hottest" startups in the cryptocurrency sphere will get an opportunity to pitch their Initial Coin Offering each for 10 minutes to a panel of judges, and compete for $100,000 prize.

 Also, to start off the event last night, the winners of the Malta Blockchain Awards were announced at the InterContinental Hotel.
-ChiliZ, which is a blockchain-based esports voting platform that has attracted investments from the likes of Binance, won in the ICO of the Year category; ICObench won in the Affiliate of the Year category; Binance won the CSR of the Year award; OKEx won the Crypto Exchange of the Year category; Revolut won the Innovator of the Year categry; Greenspider won the IoT of the Year and SingularityNET won the AI of the Year category.
+ChiliZ, which is a blockchain-based esports voting platform that has attracted investments from the likes of Binance, won in the ICO of the Year category; ICObench won in the Affiliate of the Year category; Binance won the CSR of the Year award; OKEx won the Crypto Exchange of the Year category; Revolut won the Innovator of the Year category; Greenspider won the IoT of the Year and SingularityNET won the AI of the Year category.
 Steve Tendon won the Outstanding contribution to the Blockchain Island while Cointelegraph was selected as the Media Agency of the year.

 Malta Island has so far been impressive in terms of attracting cryptocurrency businesses with its favorable conditions.
-It was also host to 4,000 delegates who attended the October 3-5 Delta Summit which also is a blockchain event that attracted people from all walks of life.
+It was also hosted to 4,000 delegates who attended the October 3-5 Delta Summit which also is a blockchain event that attracted people from all walks of life.
 It is expected that a number of issues relating to regulations will be discussed from today at the regulatory conference.

 And starting with regulation issues, three new decentralized ledger technology bills will come into force today at the summit: The Malta Digital Innovation Authority Act; The Innovative Technological Arrangement and Service Act; and The Virtual Financial Asset Act.
 They are expected to establish a framework which basically accepts DLT businesses as Technology Service Providers all with the expectation to protect consumers and financial markets.

 These types of businesses will be recognized in the country as legal with normalized registrations and certifications.
 The Virtual Assets Act will provide clarity on whether a cryptocurrency or token should be categorized as security or virtual token for purposes of regulation.
-These bills will start to further position the island as one of jurisdictions that have clear regulation on how to treat DLT, blockchain and crypto businesses.
+These bills will start to further position the island as one of the jurisdictions that have clear regulation on how to treat DLT, blockchain and crypto businesses.
 This would essentially remove uncertainties and commotions that come with unclear regulation that does not define specifically how these businesses should be treated.

-Malta Prime Minister Joseph Muscat will give a Keynote welcome address and an overview of how the Island is positioning itself as an "Innovation Island" especially in regard to policy covering cryptocurrency and blockchain businesses.
+Malta Prime Minister Joseph Muscat will give a Keynote welcome address and an overview of how the Island is positioning itself as an "Innovation Island" especially in regard to the policy covering cryptocurrency and blockchain businesses.

-The government will also announce a number of incentives and attractive schemes that aim at positioning itself as a innovation hub to attract more innovations in AI, Big Data, Quantum Technology and IoT.
-Besides that, five experts in areas of law/regulation, business and blockchain, will explore how jurisdictions can develop blockchain regulation that protects customers without hurting innovation.
+The government will also announce a number of incentives and attractive schemes that aim at positioning itself as an innovation hub to attract more innovations in AI, Big Data, Quantum Technology, and IoT.
+Besides that, five experts in areas of law/regulation, business, and blockchain, will explore how jurisdictions can develop blockchain regulation that protects customers without hurting innovation.
 They include Advocate and Partner at WH Partners Joseph Borg, member of governing board of the European Institute for Innovation and Technology who is also Grid Singularity's COO and co-founder Ana Trbovich, Managing Editor of the Stanford Journal of Blockchain Law & Policy Steven S. Nam, CEO of SingularityNET Ben Goertzel, and Malta KPMG Director Banking Mark Curmi.

-Senior visiting lecturer at University of Malta and managing partner at EY Malta Ronald Attard will present key results of a blockchain survey that EY conducted about blockchain in the country in the last few months.
-Legal practitioner Jonathan Galea who is also Managing Director at Blockchain Advisory Ltd will address the topic about directing legislation in technology and how it is hapenning in different jurisdictions such as Malta, Korea, Zug and Gib.
+Senior visiting lecturer at the University of Malta and managing partner at EY Malta Ronald Attard will present key results of a blockchain survey that EY conducted about blockchain in the country in the last few months.
+Legal practitioner Jonathan Galea who is also Managing Director at Blockchain Advisory Ltd will address the topic about directing legislation in technology and how it is happening in different jurisdictions such as Malta, Korea, Zug, and Gib.
 Other issues to be talked about include taxation for cryptocurrency businesses.